 When talking about diabetes (officially known as Diabetes Mellitus), it’s important to distinguish whether you are talking about type 1 or 2.
 The easiest way in which most people summarise the difference between the two is that type 1 is usually genetic, whereas type 2 is usually influenced by lifestyle factors (like being overweight).
 However the differences go much further than that.

-Type 1 diabetes is an autoimmune disease, where the body attacks its own cells with antibodies.
+Type 1 diabetes is a chronic condition autoimmune disease, where the body attacks its own cells with antibodies.
 There are a number of different autoimmune diseases where the body does the same thing, but in type 1 diabetes, it attacks the cells of the pancreas.
 The pancreas then becomes damaged and unable to produce insulin, which the body needs in order to utilise the sugar you consume and stop the levels in your blood from getting too high.

 The actual reason for developing this autoimmune disease in the first place is not definitive.
 Some research suggests that it’s a genetic predisposition (that some people are genetically more likely to develop type 1 diabetes), while other ideas include viruses triggering the disease or faulty cells in the pancreas.